ansys/pyansys-workflows/README.md

 for every part of the simulation process.
 The available workflows are:

 - [Geometry and meshing](./geometry-mesh): this workflow demonstrates how to create a geometry and mesh it using PyAnsys.
-The geometry is a simple CAD structure.The involved Ansys products are:
+The geometry is a simple CAD structure.
+The involved Ansys products are:
     - For geometry: Ansys SpaceClaim / Ansys Discovery / Ansys Geometry Service
     - For meshing: Ansys PRIME Server